-Steve Snyder is a member of Bradley’s Banking and Financial Services and Cybersecurity and Privacy teams.
-He leverages his industry experience as a network engineer and cyber risk manager to assist clients in navigating the increasingly complex matters related to data protection arising from emerging technologies.
+Steve Snyder is a member of Bradley’s Financial Services Litigation and Cybersecurity and Privacy teams.
+He leverages his industry experience as a network engineer and cyber risk manager to assist clients in navigating increasingly complex matters related to data protection arising from emerging technologies.
 Steve is a thought leader in privacy and data security and routinely writes and speaks on cybersecurity topics.

 Steve is CIPP/US certified by the International Association of Privacy Professionals and is a registered patent attorney.
 He is certified in Cybersecurity Fundamentals by ISACA and is also a member of ISSA.
 Steve serves on the North Carolina Bar Association’s Privacy and Security Committee.